yashsmehta/gscholar-scraper/README.md

 ## ⚠️ Disclaimer

 Please use responsibly and in accordance with Google Scholar's terms of service.
 Consider implementing appropriate delays between requests to avoid overloading their servers.

-## 📄 License

-MIT License - feel free to use for academic or commercial purposes.

-## 🤝 Contributing

-Contributions welcome!
-Please feel free to submit a Pull Request.